oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 Authorization servers MUST support PKCE [@!RFC7636].

+If a client sends a valid PKCE [@!RFC7636] `code_challenge` parameter in the authorization request, the authorization server MUST enforce the correct usage of `code_verifier` at the token endpoint.

+Authorization servers MUST mitigate PKCE Downgrade Attacks by ensuring that a token request containing a `code_verifier` parameter is accepted only if a `code_challenge` parameter was present in the authorization request, see (#pkce_downgrade_countermeasures) for details.

 Authorization servers MUST provide a way to detect their support for PKCE.
 It is RECOMMENDED for AS to publish the element `code_challenge_methods_supported` in their AS metadata ([@!RFC8414]) containing the supported PKCE challenge methods (which can be used by the client to detect PKCE support).
 ASs MAY instead provide a deployment-specific way to ensure or determine PKCE support by the AS.

-Authorization servers MUST mitigate PKCE Downgrade Attacks by ensuring that a token request containing a `code_verifier` parameter is accepted only if a `code_challenge` parameter was present in the authorization request, see (#pkce_downgrade_countermeasures) for details.

 ### Implicit Grant {#implicit_grant_recommendation}